mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 Figure 1 - Monitoring stack components

-In the diagram above, the main components of the monitoring stack and their mission are shown for a Konvoy cluster.
+In Figure 1, the main components of the monitoring stack and their mission are shown for a Konvoy cluster.

 ## Cluster metrics